jtobinart/CircuitPython_CLUE_Menu/README.md

 # CircuitPython_CLUE_Menu
-Make your AAdafruit [CLUE](https://www.adafruit.com/product/4500) multifunctional by adding a nifty startup menu to select the program you want to run.
+Make your Adafruit [CLUE](https://www.adafruit.com/product/4500) multifunctional by adding a nifty startup menu to select the program you want to run.
 You no longer need to retitle you files to main.py

 ## Dependencies
 This library depends on: